pac4j/jax-rs-pac4j/README.md

 4) Generic JAX-RS Providers and Features activate the use of some of the filters on the JAX-RS implementation based on various conditions

-- The `JaxRsContextFactoryProvider` enables generic JAX-RS based pac4j functionning, without session handling (i.e., it will only work with direct clients)
+- The `JaxRsContextFactoryProvider` enables generic JAX-RS based pac4j functioning, without session handling (i.e., it will only work with direct clients)
 - The `Pac4JSecurityFeature` enables annotation-based activation of the filters at the resource method level
 - The `Pac4JSecurityFilterFeature` activates a global filter that will be applied to every resources.

 5) Container/Implementation-specific Providers and Features extend the basic functionality provided by the generic ones

-- The `Pac4JProfileValueFactoryProvider` enables injection of the security profile in resource method (for Apache Jersey)
+- The `Pac4JValueFactoryProvider` enables injection of the security profile in resource method (for Apache Jersey <2.26, see [#30](https://github.com/pac4j/jax-rs-pac4j/issues/30))
 - The `ServletJaxRsContextFactoryProvider` provides session handling (and thus indirect clients support) by replacing the generic `JaxRsContextFactoryProvider` (for Servlet-based JAX-RS implementations, e.g., Jersey on Netty or Grizzly Servlet, Resteasy on Undertow).
 - The `GrizzlyJaxRsContextFactoryProvider` provides session handling (and thus indirect clients support) by replacing the generic `JaxRsContextFactoryProvider` (for Grizzly2 without Servlet support).